A-freedom/LazyDot/README.md

 ### 🔍 Explicit File Management

-- LazyDot does NOT auto-discover files
+- LazyDot does NOT auto-discover paths
 - You must explicitly add what you want tracked

 ### ⚠️ Conflict Resolution